tim-de/sudoku/README.md

 queue used to determine the order to fill in cells.
 To minimise the number of states that must be tested the cell with the fewest options is selected.

-### Current State of Development

-The code is currently able to solve simple puzzles, but does so significantly slower than my [other implementation](https://github.com/tim-de/odindoku) of the same algorithm.
-I am currently testing the code using the Valgrind suite of testing and profiling tools to identify slow sections of code, and evaluate the effects of refactoring them differently.